foegit/sfcc-beaver/README.md

 To run a command you need to open the command pallette (press `F1` or `Ctrl + Shift + P`) and enter the command name.

-- **▰ Extract** Swiss-kni command copies to clipboard require of the file depends on type.
+- **▰ Extract** A swiss-knife command that copies to clipboard a require of the file depends on type:
   - for scripts file copy require: `var fileName = require('*/filePath')`
   - for templates file copy isinclude: `<isinclude template='templatePath' />`
   - for resource properties file copy active line as `Resource.msg('{activeLinePropName}', '{fileName}', null)`